FxSig/sirius/README.md

   ----
 **3. How to use ?**

- - Development Environment : .NET dll library with x32/x64
+ - Development Environment : .NET dll library with x64 (x32 avaiable in the future)
  - Add spirallab.sirius.dll file as user control into Microsoft Visual Studio.
  - spirallab.sirius.motf.dll, spirallab.sirius.syncaxis.dll are optional
  - There are 2 winforms controls (Sirius.EditorForm and Sirius.ViewerForm)